txpipe/asteria/onchain/docs/mvp-design/design.md

 - the name of one token is the `ship_counter` of the `AsteriaUTxO` datum appended to the string `SHIP`.
 We refer to this token as the `ShipToken`.
 - the name of one token is the `ship_counter` of the `AsteriaUTxO` datum appended to the string `PILOT`.
 We refer to this token as the `PilotToken`
 - there is a single `ShipState` output.
-- the `ShipState` fuel datum field equals some initial value.
+- the `ShipState` fuel datum field equals INITIAL_FUEL.
-- the `ShipState` output datum has x and y coordinates such that distance from (0,0) is above the minimum distance.
+- the `ShipState` output datum has x and y coordinates such that distance from (0,0) is above MIN_ASTERIA_DISTANCE.
 - the `ShipState` output datum has the `ship_token_name` set as the name of the `ShipToken`.
 - the `ShipState` output datum has the `pilot_token_name` set as the name of the `PilotToken`.
+- the `ShipState` output datum has the `last_move_latest_time` set as the latest posix time of the tx validity range.
 - the `ShipToken` is paid to the `SpaceTimeScript` validator address.

 #### *BurnShip Redeemer*